- 1 week pregnant

 - 42 week pregnant

 If you could only see your baby now, you’d be so proud of him or her!
 You’re just about to complete your first trimester of pregnancy, but in addition to this exciting milestone, your busy baby is also making a great deal of progress with each passing day.
-By week 12 of pregnancy, almost every part of the fetus in a state of accelerated development.
+By week 12 of pregnancy, almost every part of the fetus is in a state of accelerated development.
 Your little one will continue to become larger and stronger from now until delivery.

 In other good news, by the end of this week the likelihood of miscarriage will be much less than in previous weeks.
 You may also be feeling a little better now: many women feel more energetic and less nauseated at this point.
 Oddly enough, it’s not unheard of for even your partner to be experiencing some ‘symptoms’ too like nausea and abdominal discomfort!
 One way or another, it’s going to be a busy time in your household.